-1. INTRODUCTION
+INTRODUCTION

-Fluoride is one of the most electronegative elements which attracted by positively charged ion of group IA (Sodium, Potassium) and IIA (Calcium, Magnesium).
-Bone and tooth having highest
+Fluoride, is one of the most electronegative elements which have a negative charge and attracted by positively charged ions of group IA and IIA (Calcium, Sodium, Magnesium).
+Bone and tooth having highest amount of calcium in the body which attracts the maximum amount of fluoride and

-The United States Public Health Service has established the optimum concentration for fluoride in the water with the range of 0.7 mg/L to 1.2 mg/L while World Health Organization recommendation for fluoride permissible limit is 1.5 mg F/L (WHO, 2008).
-However, in the main Ethiopian Rift Valley about 14 million people rely on water sources that contain high concentrations of fluoride (Donkor, Buamah and Kwakye-Awuah, 2016, Mekonnen, 2014, Rahmani et al., 2010, Wang and Peng, 2010).
-According to this report, 100 % of the hot springs, 75 % of the lakes, 54 % of the shallow wells and 35 % of the bore holes characterized in the main Ethiopian Rift Valley contain above 5 mg/L fluoride.
-The occurrence of high fluoride in
+- 35 is deposited as calcium fluoroapatite crystals (Waghmare et al., 2015, Rahmani et al., 2010, Donkor et al., 2016).
+In the main Ethiopian Rift Valley about 14 million people rely on water sources that contain high concentrations of fluoride (Donkor, Buamah and Kwakye-Awuah, 2016, Mekonnen, 2014, Rahmani et al., 2010, Wang and Peng, 2010).
+According to this report, 100 % of the hot springs, 75 % of the lakes, 54 % of the shallow wells and 35 % of the bore holes - 40 characterized in the main Ethiopian Rift Valley contain above 5 mg/L fluoride.
+Thus, defluoridation of drinking water is the best alternative technology in order to reduce health menace, due to excessive consumption of fluoride.
+The natural zeolite modified with cationic surfactants are environmentally and economically acceptable hydrated aluminosilicate minerals with exceptional ion-exchange and sorption properties which used for treating drinking water or waste water treatment (Rahmani et al., 2010, Kumar et al., 2019; Donkor, Buamah and Kwakye-Awuah, - 2016).